 Now that fall is upon us, people are starting to go caribou hunting around Southampton Island.
-We hear that caribou are fewer in number and some communities are saying that they are lucky that they even still have caribou.
-On Southampton Island it has been a while since the caribou population was surveyed.
+We hear that caribou are fewer in numbers and some communities are saying that they are lucky that they even still have caribou.

-Has the Department of Environment made any plans to do a caribou population survey around Southampton Island?
+It has been a while since the caribou population was surveyed on Southampton Island.
+Has his department made any plans to do a caribou population survey around Southampton Island?
 Thank you, Mr. Speaker.
 Speaker: Thank you.
 The Minister responsible for the Department of Environment, the Hon.
 Premier Savikataaq.

 Hon.
 Joe Savikataaq (interpretation): Thank you, Mr. Speaker.
-In 2019 the Southampton caribou were surveyed and the numbers were not changed very much and in 2017 they were changed a little bit, but we don't have a plan to count them in the near future.
-We would like them to be surveyed annually and we're lacking in biologists right now.
+In 2019 the Southampton caribou were surveyed and the numbers did not changed very much since the survey in 2017, although there was a slight decrease.
+We don't have a plan to do a population survey in the near future.
+We would like them to be surveyed annually, but we're lacking in biologists right now.
 To use the Qamanirjuaq herd as an example, the Beverly herd or the Baffin herd, whenever we can, we survey them.
 Thank you, Mr. Speaker.